Goth Girl and the Ghost of a MouseAges 8 to 11

 Ada Goth is the only child of Lord Goth.
 The two live together in the enormous Ghastly-Gorm Hall.
 Lord Goth believes that children should be heard and not seen, so Ada has to wear large clumpy boots so that he can always hear her coming.
 This makes it hard for her to make friends and, if she's honest, she's rather lonely.

-Then one day William and Emily Cabbage come to stay at the house and, together with a ghostly mouse called Ishmael, the three children begin to unravel a dastardly plot that Maltravers, the mysterious indoor gamekeeper, is hatching.
+Then one day William and Emily Cabbage come to stay at the house, and together with a ghostly mouse called Ishmael they and Ada begin to unravel a dastardly plot that Maltravers, the mysterious indoor gamekeeper, is hatching.
 Ada and her friends must work together to foil Maltravers before it's too late!

 This solo venture is a cracking combination of rollicking mystery adventure and ghost story, beautifully illustrated and written with an outright humour aimed at children and a sly, literary wit aimed at parents reading aloud